 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
+Some Contributing to inclusion and equality.
 High Enhancing the quality of life and well-being.
 High Respecting, protecting and promoting human rights.
-High Respecting, consulting and involving indigenous peoples and local communities.
-High

-Achieving gender equality.
-High Ensuring growth, employment, income and livelihoods.
+Some Respecting, consulting and involving indigenous peoples and local communities.
+Some Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
 High Promoting economic investment and quality tourism.
 High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
+Limited Ensuring conflict prevention.
+No integration Protecting heritage during conflict.
 Not applicable Promoting conflict resolution.
 Not applicable Contributing to post-conflict recovery.
 Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+Not applicable

-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):

-Encourage the HUL approach across its territo orv
+Encourage the HUL approach across its territory